jescacena/cs-netlify/_posts/2020-01-10-ES6-let-and-closures.markdown

 })();
 ```

-*The log function is a closure*.
+The log function is a closure.
 It refers the x variable from its parent function autorun() , not the one from the run() function.
 > The closure function has access to the scope in which it was created, not the scope in which it is executed.

 The local function scope of autorun() is the lexical scope of the log() function.

-> Closures store references of outer variables, they don’t copy the actual values.
+> Closures store references of outer variables, they do not copy the actual values.

 The for loop statement, with the let declaration, creates a new variable local to the block scope, for each iteration.
 The next loop creates five closures over five different i variables.

 ```
 (function run(){